AdobeDocs/campaign-classic.en/help/configuration/using/database-mapping.md

     * **externalJoin** (optional): forces the outer join
     * **revExternalJoin** (optional): forces the outer join on the reverse link

 * A link references one or more fields from the source table to the destination table.
-The fields making up the join ( `<join>  element) need not be populated because they are automatically deduced by default using the internal key of the target schema. </join>`
+The fields making up the join ( `<join>`  element) need not be populated because they are automatically deduced by default using the internal key of the target schema.
 * An index is automatically added to the foreign key of the link in the extended schema.
 * A link consists of two half-links, where the first is declared from the source schema and the second is created automatically in the extended schema of the target schema.
 * A join can be an outer join if the **externalJoin** attribute is added, with the value "true" (supported in PostgreSQL).